ChesterHuynh/tetrisAI/README.md

 # TetrisAI
-Standard Deep Q-learning Network approach to teach an agent how to play Tetris.
+Implemented a Deep Q-learning Network to teach an agent how to play Tetris.
 The Q-learning algorithm is a reinforcement learning algorithm that uses the general concept of providing the agent rewards when it achieves what we want it to achieve and punishments otherwise.

 For the sake of keeping the animation short, here is the gameplay footage of roughly the first 50,000 points of the AI.

 ![Demo - First 10000 points](./demo.gif)

+## Background
+### Vanilla Q-learning Algorithm
+Specifically, the Q-learning algorithm seeks to learn a policy that maximizes the total reward by interacting with the environment as well as constructing and updating a state-action table that lists all possible actions that can be taken in each possible state of the game.
+The table has the shape (num_states, num_actions) and each entry stores "quality values" (aka "Q-values"), which get updated as an action is committed by the agent.

+For a given state that the agent is in, the agent chooses an action either by *exploring* a random action or *exploiting* information from our table and selecting the action with the highest q-value.

+### Deep Q-Learning Networks

+## Getting Started
 ### Interactive Version
 I implemented an interactive version of tetris using Pygame to better understand the game mechanics in `tetris.py`.
 You can run `$ python runinteractive.py` in command line to begin an interactive game.